 After Heart surgery

 There has always been a widespread perception that one of the most scary parts of any surgical experience is the pain and discomfort accompanied with and following any surgical procedure.
-Here is the good news: things have radically changed thanks to the adoption of advanced minimally invasive techniques in most of our open heart patients!
-Even the most sick, elderly, and frail patients can now look forward to enjoying a fast, comfortable, and uneventful recovery.
-What follows is a description of an average timeline and routine surgical recovery that follows open heart surgery.
+Here’s the good news: thanks to the adoption of advanced minimally invasive techniques, things have radically changed!
+Even the most sick, elderly, and frail patients can now look forward to enjoying a fast, comfortable, and uneventful heart surgery recovery.
+Below you will find an average timeline and routine surgical recovery that follows open heart surgery.
 Please feel free to contact our center with any questions, comments, or concerns.

 Most minimally invasive procedures are performed using a tiny 2″ incision that is between the ribs without breaking any bones.
 In women, a tiny heart surgery scar can often be hidden in the skin fold underneath the breast.
-This scar becomes virtually invisible over time and that’s why these techniques are often described as scar-less heart surgery.
+These techniques are often described as scar-less heart surgery, because over time this scar becomes virtually invisible.
 At the end of the procedure a local anesthetic is injected in between the ribs and makes the surgical incision completely numb for a while.
 The vast majority of these procedures can be carried out without the need for any blood transfusion in the operating room and can be described as being bloodless heart surgery.
 After the surgical procedure is completed, the patient is transferred back to the ICU still sleeping and breathing through a ventilator.
 All monitoring lines, chest tubes and bladder catheter are kept in.
 Within the following six hours he/she is allowed to slowly wake up and the breathing tube is removed.
 We want our patients to wake up slowly and in a drowsy and stress-free state.
 It is good for the heart and it avoids big swings in blood pressure.
 Most patients overnight in the ICU and have a specialized nurse assigned to constant bedside management under the direction of the treating surgeon.
 Heart surgery recovery in this set up is safe and reliable.

 Recovery Day One